oracle/python-oracledb/doc/src/user_guide/introduction.rst

 releases can be found in the :ref:`release notes <releasenotes>`.

 The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
 For upgrade information, see :ref:`upgrading83`.
+The cx_Oracle driver is obsolete and should not be used for new development.

 Getting Started
 ===============